ajmotylinski/Data_Viz_Final_Project/README.md

  -  Given historical data, we want to predict future cases for 3 and 4 quarter for 2022

 ### Questions we hope to answer:
-- What will be the covid cases for Q2 & Q3 of 2022 by County and State
+- What will be the covid cases for 2022 by County and State.
-- Discover Covid 19 trends across multiple years
+- Discover Covid 19 trends across multiple years.

 ### Machine Learning Model:
 - Using Python and Jupyter Notebooks/Google Colab for learning model